How To Add Charts And Graphs To WordPress

 You can get to the plugin’s ‘library’ screen by choosing Media > Visualizer Library in your main menu …

-This takes you to the plugin’s Visualizer Library screen …
+This brings up the plugin’s Visualizer Library options …

-Your next step is to add the charts and graphs to your library that you plan to publish to your pages or posts.
+The next step is to add the charts and graphs to your library that you plan to display in your content.

 When creating your CSV data file, ensure that:

-If you are not sure how to format your CSV file, simply study the sample file supplied with the plugin.
+If you are not sure how to format your data CSV, simply refer to the sample that comes with the plugin.

 Upload CSV File From Computer